MEET THE TEAM

 Co-Investigator and Co-Curator

-Elizabeth Semmelhack, co-investigator and co-curator with the Fabric of Crime project, is the Creative Director and Senior Curator of the Bata Shoe Museum, and an Adjunct Professor and Member of the Yeates School of Graduate Studies and School of Fashion at Ryerson University.
+Elizabeth Semmelhack, co-investigator and co-curator with the Fabric of Crime project, is the Creative Director and Senior Curator of the Bata Shoe Museum, and an Adjunct Professor and Member of the Yeates School of Graduate Studies and School of Fashion at Toronto Metropolitan University.
 Since 2000, she has curated over 20 exhibitions including Fashion Victims: The Pleasures and Perils of Dress in the 19th Century which she co-curated with Dr. Alison Matthews David.
 Other exhibitions include the blockbuster traveling exhibition Out of the Box: The Rise of Sneaker Culture, Standing Tall: The Curious History of Men in Heels, On a Pedestal: Renaissance Chopines to Baroque Heels, and Heights of Fashion: A History of the Elevated Shoe.
 Semmelhack has also written numerous books and articles including Collab: Sneakers x Culture (Rizzoli: 2019), “Women and Sneakers: From Lawn Tennis to Eugenics” (Costume, 2019), “Withering Heights: High Heels and Hegemonic Masculinity” in Crossing Gender Boundaries: Fashion to Create, Disrupt and Transcend, edited by Ben Barry and Andrew Wiley (Intellect: 2019), Shoes: The Meaning of Style (Reaktion: 2017), and Out of the Box: The Rise of Sneaker Culture (Rizzoli: 2015).

-Myriam Couturier is a PhD candidate in the joint Communication and Culture program at Ryerson and York Universities in Toronto, and holds an MA in Fashion from Ryerson University.
+Myriam Couturier is a PhD candidate in the joint Communication and Culture program at Toronto Metropolitan and York Universities in Toronto, and holds an MA in Fashion from Toronto Metropolitan University.
 Her research centres on fashion history, gender, material, and visual culture, with a specific focus on everyday fashion and historical dress collections.
 Her doctoral dissertation examines the corporate archive as a fashion text.
 It explores how fashion—from couture originals to more affordable everyday clothing—was communicated, promoted, and collected by a major Canadian department store between 1900 and 1965, with a particular focus on the behind-the-scenes work of fashion research and visual production.

 As the research assistant for the Fabric of Crime project, Myriam has conducted research in various historical databases, including French, British, and North American newspapers, journals, court proceedings, museum collections, and in libraries and archives in London.